alissonperez/TwitterMonitor/docs/about.rst

     # A simple routine example
     class RoutineTest(core.Routine):

-        name = u"Test Routine 1"  # Routine full name.
-ALWAYS USE UNICODE
+        name = "Test Routine 1"  # Routine full name.
-        short_name = u"RT1"       # Routine short name (it'll be used in message).
-ALWAYS USE UNICODE
+        short_name = "RT1"       # Routine short name (it'll be used in message).

         interval_minutes = 10     # You can put a execution interval in minutes

         def _execute(self):
             # Put your logic here and use self.notify (bellow) to send messages.
-ALWAYS USE UNICODE MESSAGES
-            self.notify(u"A test message...")
+            self.notify("A test message...")

     # Manage your keys and tokens on https://apps.twitter.com/